chirag1902/Multi-Platform-Review-Analysis-for-Food-Delivery-Apps/README.md

 ## Reproducibility

 Provide a `requirements.txt` file with packages and versions of all python packages to run the analysis.

+🚀 Step-by-Step Procedure
+1️⃣ Identify the App Name and Details
+Decide on the new app you want to collect reviews for.

+Gather the exact app name and details as used on:

+Google Play → app name or package name (use Google Play Developer Console or URL).

+App Store (iOS) → app name or App Store ID.

+Reddit → app-related keywords or subreddit(s) related to the app.

+2️⃣ Update ETL Scripts (In etl_scripts/)
+➡️ Google Play Reviews
+Open google_play_etl.py.

+Change the app/package name where reviews are fetched.

+Use libraries like google-play-scraper or adjust API endpoints accordingly.

+➡️ App Store Reviews
+Open app_store_etl.py.

+Change the app ID or app name in the scraping logic.

+Ensure the region and review parameters suit your needs.

+➡️ Reddit Reviews
+Open reddit_etl.py.

+Change the search keywords or subreddit to reflect your new app.

+Update filters if necessary to collect relevant posts/comments.

+3️⃣ Update combined_platform_review.py
+Make sure this script still correctly merges the datasets for the new app.

+Update any hardcoded app names if required.

+4️⃣ Re-run the ETL Pipeline
+Run the ETL scripts to extract and combine reviews from all platforms.

+Ensure CSVs are generated and combined properly.

+bash
+Copy
+Edit
+python etl_scripts/google_play_etl.py
+python etl_scripts/app_store_etl.py
+python etl_scripts/reddit_etl.py
+python etl_scripts/combined_platform_review.py
+5️⃣ Update Notebooks (If required)
+Go to notebooks/ and change the app names wherever used.

+This is to make the plots and analysis relevant to your new app (visualizations, sentiment analysis, topic modeling, etc.)

+6️⃣ Run Analysis Pipelines
+Execute the analysis notebooks to generate plots and insights.

+You can also modify them to suit the new app’s context (optional).

+7️⃣ Export and Visualize
+Review the generated plots.

+You can export plots and summaries for presentation or reporting.

+8️⃣ (Optional) Backup on S3
+The existing pipeline supports backup.
+Change the folder names in S3 bucket upload scripts if you wish to backup new app reviews.

 ## Guide